 The operating system's Bluetooth Devices control panel is used to configure the Bluetooth settings in Windows, and therefore does not require a driver.
-Use the Fn + F12 key combination (see "Function Keys & Visual Indicators" on page 1 - 9) to toggle power to the Bluetooth module.
-When the Bluetooth module is powered on the indicator will briefly be displayed.
+Use the Fn + F12 key combination (see "Function/Hot Key Indicators" on page 1 - 10) to toggle power to the Bluetooth module.
+When the Bluetooth module is powered on, the (1) LED will be orange and the on-screen indicator will briefly be displayed.